Connecticut GOP finds angle on vote-by-mail controversy

-The office of Secretary of the State Denise Merrill said Thursday that 8% of applications have come back, a number her office says is well below what the National Association of Secretaries of State says is typical of elections mailings.
+The office of Secretary of the State Denise Merrill said Thursday that 8% of applications have come back, a number her office says is well below what the U.S. Election Assistance Commission says is typical of elections mailings.
 Merrill’s office says the average is 15%.

 But Republican State Chairman J.R.
 Romano and Senate Minority Leader Len Fasano said the returns on the mass mailing expose a potential for fraud in the state’s voting system, which relies on local registrars to keep the voting lists up to date.